 All these carry religious, cultural, and historical significance and depict the true picture of ancient Nepal.
-Now, let us talk about these relevant sites of Kathmandu Valley.
+Now, let us talk about these relevant sites in Kathmandu Valley.

 Table of Contents